 Oxfam Music Shop Exeter

-Record graded visually to RRPG grade VERY GOOD.
+Records graded visually to RRPG grades (record/sleeve) EX-/VG+.

 See Oxfam website for delivery information